samjones00/docs/docs/_documentation/Templates-Overview.md

 ## web new

-All ServiceStack Project Templates can be found and installed using the [web new](/web-new) .NET Core tool.
+All ServiceStack Project Templates can be found and installed using the [web new](/web-new) .NET Core tool that can be installed with:

+    $ dotnet tool install --global web

+Then run `web new` to view the list of available project templates:

+    $ web new

+To upgrade to the latest version, run:

+    $ dotnet tool update -g web

 #### dotnet-new

-If you don't have .NET Core installed you can find and create all project templates using the [dotnet-new](/dotnet-new) npm tool.
+If you don't have .NET Core installed you can find and create all project templates using the [dotnet-new](/dotnet-new) npm tool that can be installed with

+    $ npm install -g @servicestack/cli

+Then run `dotnet-new` to view the list of available project templates:

+    $ dotnet-new

+To upgrade to the latest version, run:

+  $ npm install -g @servicestack/cli@latest

 ## VS.NET Templates